FirelyTeam/firely-net-sdk/index.md

 * Xml and Json parsers and serializers
 * A REST client for working with FHIR-compliant servers

+Over the coming months, we'll be adding handling of ValueSets and Profile validation.

 ### Get Started
 Get started by reading the [online documentation](docu-index.html), downloading the [NuGet package][2] or getting [the sourcecode][3]